sekkigit/Home-Lab/README.md

 Clone this repository, after cloning you need to edit ".var" (configure variables), and then you need to start "init.sh" (bash script).

 Enter your SSH key in ".var".
+   - cat .ssh/id_rsa.pub

 # This script will: